Agriculture in Brazil: Fruits and perennials

 The main fruits grown in Brazil are, in alphabetical order: Abiu, açaí, acerola, alligator-apple, apple, atemoya, bacaba, bacuri, banana, biriba, blueberry, brazil plum, brazil nut, breadfruit, cajá, camu camu, cantaloupe, cashew, citrus (orange, lemon, lime, etc.), coconut, cupuaçu, fig, guava, grapes, jambo, jocote, kiwi, mangaba, mango, mangosteen, mulberry, muruci, nectarine, papaya, passionfruit, patawa, peach, pear, pequi, persimmon, physalis, pineapple, pine nuts, plum, rambutan, raspberry, sapodilla, sapote, sorva, soursop, starfruit, strawberry, tucuma, walnut, and watermelon.

 In 2002 the fruit sector grossed 9.6 billion dollars – 18% of Brazil's total.
 National production is higher than 38 million tons, cultivated on 3.4 million hectares.
 Between 1990 and 2004 exports grew 183% in value, 277% in quantity and 915% net.

 Every ten thousand dollars invested in fruit production generates three direct jobs and two indirect jobs.

 Brazil is the world's third largest fruit producer, behind China (157 million tons) and India (with 54 million).
 Oranges and bananas account for 60% of Brazilian output.

 The Brazilian Agency for the Promotion of Exports and Investments (Apex-Brasil), the IBRAF and Carrefour supermarket partnered to develop the Brazilian Fruit Festival, with editions in countries such as Poland and Portugal, from 2004 to 2007.

+Brazil nut

+Brazil nut is one of the largest commercialized products in the Amazon Forest.
+Many Indigenous groups and societies who live along in the Amazon region depend on the income derived from Brazil nuts as they are one commodity that remains harvested directly from the wild.

+Studies show that Brazil nuts have been utilized by people for over 11,000 years and that the distribution of the Brazil nut trees that we see today can be attributed to the patterns of pre-Columbian settlements.
+Through studies on the historical tree growth patterns of Brazil nut trees, it can be observed when the Indigenous populations were forced to retreat from the Brazil nut forests and their management practices.
+However, in the past few decades an Indigenous group called the Kayapo has begun to sustainably manage a Brazil nut rich forest near the Xingu River, maintaining it as one of their main sources of income.